jbwittner/bankwiz_server/README.md

 - **package-withouttest**: Similar to package, but skips the tests during the build.
 - **spotless-apply**: Applies code formatting settings to the project's source code using the Spotless Maven plugin.
 - **spotless-check**: Checks if the code formatting of the project matches the one defined by Spotless.
+- **sonar-unittest**: Executes a 'clean verify' operation with Maven, runs the unit tests, and performs a SonarQube analysis on the code associated with the currently active Git branch suffixed with _UT.
-- **sonar**: Performs a 'clean verify' operation with Maven, runs the tests, and executes a SonarQube analysis on the code.
-The analysis is associated with the currently active Git branch.
+- **sonar-integrationtest**: Executes a 'clean verify' operation with Maven, runs the integration tests, and performs a SonarQube analysis on the code associated with the currently active Git branch suffixed with _IT.
+- **sonar**: Invokes both the sonar-unittest and sonar-integrationtest tasks.
 - **docker-build**: Builds a Docker image of the application.
 The built image is tagged as bankwiz_server.
+This task requires two environment variables to be set: USER_GITHUB_LOGIN and USER_GITHUB_KEY, which are used as secrets during the build process.

 To execute a Makefile task, use the make command followed by the task name.
 For example, to compile the source code, run: